mcnic16/sister-resin-craftsjune03/README.md

 ### HTML validator
 [W3C Markup Validator](https://validator.w3.org/)
-All screenshots for testing can be seen in the test folder The html links failed due to jinja template.
+All screenshots for testing can be seen in the test folder.
+The html links failed due to jinja template.

 ### CSS validator
 [W3C Markup Validator](https://jigsaw.w3.org/css-validator
-Screenshots of the CSS files can be found in the CSS folder in tests
+Screenshots of the CSS files can be found in the CSS folder in tests.

 ### Python validator
-Python code was checked with Black
+Python code was checked with Black which I installed in Gitpod.

 # Compatibility and Responsiveness
 The site has been checked on tablet, laptop and PC